 Canada Americans country most favourably trump tariff canadian goods tariffs flag

-Favourability of the United States falls in Canada following Trump re-election
+Favourability of the United States in Canada plummets to historic low of 24% under Trump

-According to a new study by the Angus Reid Institute, favourability of the United States in Canada has fallen since the re-election of Donald Trump last month.
+According to a study by the Angus Reid Institute, favourability of the United States in Canada has fallen to a historic low of 24% since the re-election of Donald Trump.

-Favourability of the United States falls in Canada following Trump re-election
+Favourability of the United States in Canada plummets to historic low of 24% under Trump

-The Angus Reid Institute and the Asia Pacific Foundation of Canada conducted an online survey from Nov.
-21 to 26, 2024 among a representative randomized sample of 1,677 Canadian adults who are members of Angus Reid Forum.
+The Angus Reid Institute conducted an online survey from Feb.
+27 to March 3, 2025, among a representative randomized sample of 2,005 Canadian adults who are members of Angus Reid Forum.

 For our latest in news, please visit the News section.